-Music: Select this to navigate the audio materials stored on the iPod or iPhone.
+Music: Select this to navigate the audio materials stored on the iPod, iPad or iPhone.
 Use the Page up/down buttons on the remote to scroll through the content a page at a time.
+NOTE: You can only play audio content via the USB port.